 A keen chamber musician, Andrea is also pianist of the New York City-based Claremont Trio.
 Described by Strad Magazine as “one of America’s finest young chamber groups”, their recently released Beethoven disc for Bridge received universal acclaim.
 Deeply committed to commissioning composers of their generation, they have premiered works by Sean Shepherd, Helen Grime, Gabriela Lena Frank, and Judd Greenstein.

-Andrea holds degrees from the Yale School of Music and the Manhattan School of Music.
+Andrea holds degrees from the Yale School of Music and the Manhattan School of Music, and has given masterclasses at Duke, Columbia and Texas State Universities.
 A native of Sydney, Australia, Andrea was featured in two nationally televised programs, including Andrea’s Concerto, documenting her life as a young pianist and her performance of Tchaikovsky’s Concerto No. 1 with the Queensland Symphony Orchestra.

 The Washington Post review of Andrea’s performance as part of the Claremont Trio: “Exacting about voicing when crafting melodic passages, Claremont is a sensitive group that plays with passion.
 These qualities were evident from the lush opening bars of Fanny Mendelssohn Hensel’s Piano Trio in D Minor, Op.
 11, in which pianist Andrea Lam’s gossamer arpeggios flowed beneath the sweetly understated melodies … Lam’s delicate keyboard approach not only anchored the score but also allowed it to spiral into the heavens.”– The Washington Post (2015)